-2. It is time to re-visit the pricing model that was developed a year ago but put “on ice”.
+1. We will soon re-visit the pricing model that was developed a year ago but put “on ice”.
 We want to see if it can be developed

 into a truly superior model.
 One goal is to get a better curve fit so that fair values in the Matrix come closer to actual market

 prices.
 Another goal is to develop a model that accurately anticipates changes in the shapes of the skew curves in response to

 possible market moves.
 Don’t worry, the pricing model in the software now will be kept and given a name, perhaps “the golden

 oldie”, and users will be allowed to switch between this and the new model.
 At the same time, we want to improve upon the

 current volty skew graphics and add the ability to show IV skews of different dates, current and past.